IBM/openshift-workshop-was/labs/HelloContainer/README.md

    -- The second line `COPY`  is a straight copy of the file `server.xml` from the local directory to `/config/server.xml` in the image.
 This adds a new layer to the image with the actual server configuration to be used.

    - The third line, another `COPY`, copies `ServletApp.war` from the current directory into a new layer in the image you are creating, at the location `/config/dropins/app.war`.

-   - The last line runs he `installUtility` command within the image to install additional features required to run the server as specified in `server.xml1
+   - The last line `RUN` runs he `installUtility` command within the image to install additional features required to run the server as specified in `server.xml`.
+You can use the `RUN` command to run any command that is available within the image to customize the image itself.

-- Run the build: `podman build -t app .`
+- Run the build: `podman build -t app .`.
+The `-t` option tags the name of the image as `app`.

   ```
   STEP 1: FROM ibmcom/websphere-liberty:kernel-java8-ibmjava-ubi